publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch34/m__us_usc_t25_s3208.md

     (b) __Grant applications__

-        (1) Any Indian tribe or intertribal consortium may submit to the Secretary of Health and Human Services an application for a grant under subsection (a) of this section.
+        (1) Any Indian tribe or intertribal consortium may submit to the Secretary of Health and Human Services an application for a grant under subsection (a).

         (2)